SDGforskning/sdg-strings/SDG03_query_action_WoS.md

   AND
       (
         (
-          ("prevent*" OR "combat*" OR "fight*" OR "tackl*" OR "reduc*" OR "limit" OR "limiting" OR "eradicat*" OR "eliminat*" OR "end" OR "ended" OR "ending" OR "stop" OR "stopped" OR "stopping" OR "treat*")
+          ("prevent*" OR "combat*" OR "fight*" OR "tackl*" OR "reduc*" OR "limit" OR "limiting" OR "decreas*"
+          OR "eradicat*" OR "eliminat*" OR "end" OR "ended" OR "ending" OR "stop" OR "stopped" OR "stopping" OR "control" )
           NEAR/3
-              ("epidemic$" OR "pandemic$" OR "outbreak$" OR "spread" OR "transmission") )
+              ("epidemic$" OR "pandemic$" OR "outbreak$" OR "spread" OR "transmission" OR "occurrence" OR "incidence" OR "prevalence" OR "risk$" OR "rate$")
+        )
       OR "vaccinate" OR "vaccination"
       OR "antimalarial$" OR "antiviral$" OR "antibiotic$" OR "antiparasitic$" OR "antihelminthic$" OR "antihelmintic$"